Go Home back to Astrology

 The Houses

-I hate overloading you with information, but I'm going to do it anyway.
+I hate overloading you with more information than you can possibly handle, but I'm going to do it anyway...

 It's also very important to take note of which natal (birth) houses the slower moving (transiting) planets - Jupiter, Saturn, Uranus, Neptune, and Pluto - are passing through.

-It's especially important to take note of when the moving planets pass over:
+It's especially important to take note of when the moving planets pass directly over:

 (The "cusp" being the very beginning point of the house.)